10 most expensive buildings across the globe that are worth billions

 Standing 555 metres tall in Seoul, the Lotte World Tower is one of the 10 tallest buildings in the world and the most expensive building in South Korea.
 It has 123 floors and houses a luxury hotel, a number of cafés and a range of galleries.
 There is also an observation deck and a skywalk, from where the view of Seoul — during the day or night — is mesmerising.

 Construction of the building started in 2011 and ended in 2016.
-Its total cost was around USD 3.25 billion (around Rs 217.75 billion).
+Its total cost was around USD 3.25 billion.
 Its design draws inspiration from traditional Korean writing brushes and ceramics.
 The tower’s 223 residential accommodations, known as Signiel Residences, are located from the 42nd to the 71st floors.

 Above them, spanning seven floors — from 117th to 123rd — is Seoul Sky.
 Perched at 500 metres, it is one of the world’s highest observation decks.